 - Non-Contact Detection

-No matter what level of expertise you are with using a multimeter, the digital multimeter is easy to use and learning the basics can be quick by review a few YouTube videos.
+No matter what level of expertise you are with using a multimeter, the digital multimeter is easy to use, and learning the basics can be quick by review a few YouTube videos.
 If you’re not sure which brand to go with when selecting a digital multimeter, go with Fluke.
 Some of my favorite are the Fluke 116 and Fluke 117 devices.

 While most multimeters are similar, there is a key difference between a digital multimeter and a clamp multimeter (Or just clamp meter).
-A clamp multimeter is used to measure current in a wire while the digital multimeter primarily measures voltage.
+A clamp multimeter is used to measure current in the wire while the digital multimeter primarily measures voltage.

 The great thing about the recent developments in technology, both of these multimeters has so many overlapping measurement capabilities that it can be hard to determine which one you should get.
 The key difference between the two really is the clamp which is either a part of the multimeter or a separate attachment.
 The functionality of the clamp is to measure the current flowing through a specific wire.

-To use a clamp meter, it’s much different than a standard multimeter which has 2 probes.
+To use a clamp meter, it’s much different than a standard multimeter that has 2 probes.
 Instead, you’ll open the hinges of the circular clamp and put the wire inside it and close the clamp around the wires.
 The multimeter will then measure the flow that is pulsing through the clamp to determine the amps running through it.

 While a clamp meter is primarily known for measuring flow through wires, it still also comes with probes used in a standard digital multimeter and can still measure most of the same things.
 Using the probes allows for some of the following measurements: